bobev18/stujeditor/README.md

 ### BUGS:
 - trying to use `bool(element.get('NAMEUSERDEFINED'))` fails because the strings in source are not capitalized; use instead `element.get('NAMEUSERDEFINED') == 'true'`
 - showing DDI that has invalid step reference, silently uses the last value of the 'source step' field
+- Field Name dropdown for Correlated DDI mixes the possible selections for Repeated and Known fields.